Guister/Guister.github.io/README.md

 # Hello!

-My name is Guilherme Larga and I'm a game developer.
+My name is Guilherme Larga and I'm a software and game developer.
 I created this page to showcase the projects I have worked on!

 ## Planet Aid